Model courseN-5Tanna Basin created by the Tanna fault. Kita Izu earthquake and people's lives

 Drought Countermeasure Memorial

 Tanna Basin was hit by drought due to Tanna tunnel construction.
-In order to commemorate drought countermeasure, the monment was erected.
+In order to commemorate drought countermeasure, the monument was erected.

 Tanna Fault Park